mr-zarei/Testing-github/README.md

 # Testing-github
-we are testing github for education!
+we are using github for education! git hub is hub for git! hub is what connect things to each other in network!